-- This is another of Monet's Venetian paintings, one of six looking down the Grand Canal towards the Salute.
+- This is another of his Venetian paintings, one of six looking down the Grand Canal towards the Salute.
 It is painted from his hotel, the Palazzo Barbaro as he disliked painting in public.
-Note he has concentrated on depicting the light and in his series of paintings he avoided painting people and water traffic. - He and his wife were invited to Venice by and American friend of his wife.
+Note he has concentrated on depicting the light and in his series of paintings he avoided painting people and water traffic. - He and his wife were invited to Venice by an American friend of his wife.
 He was 68 at the time and was not keen to travel but eventually relented.
-He stayed three months and painted 37 works. - It was sold for \$35 million in 2015 at Sotheby's and is now in Boston.
+He drove down with his wife in a chauffeur driven car.
+He stayed three months and painted 37 works. - This painting was sold for \$35 million in 2015 at Sotheby's and is now in Boston.

-https://en.wikipedia.org/wiki/Le_Grand_Canal
+$https://en.wikipedia.org/wiki/Le_Grand_Canal$